Mark Warnow: Stage

 Warnow also produced a Broadway musical-comedy, What's Up?
 (1943-1944).

 Film

 Warnow appeared as himself with his band in the Paramount Pictures release Paramount Headliner: The Star Reporter (1938).

 Recordings

 In the 1940s, Warnow conducted and arranged for Frank Sinatra while the singer was signed to Columbia Records, then owned by the CBS network.
 He was also a composer and recording artist.

 In 1949, Warnow and his orchestra recorded a Capitol Records album, Sound Off, named for the Sound Off Chant, which was featured on the album along with some marches and other patriotic music.

 Personal life

-Warnow married twice.
-He had three children (Morton, Elaine and Sandra) with his first wife, Sylvia Rapaport.
-Sylvia died in 1939.
-His second wife was the former Helen McGowan.
+Warnow's first wife was Sylvia Rapaport, with whom he had three children.
+She died in 1939.
+His second wife was Helen McGowan and had two children with her.
 They divorced in August 1948.
-He had two children from his marriage to McGowan.

 Death

 Warnow died October 1, 1949, of a heart attack in Polyclinic Hospital in New York City, aged 49.